bigfix/developer.bigfix.com/site/pages/action-script/guide/dynamic_download.md

 ---

-It is up to the action script author to protect users of these actions and ensure that downloads and their checksums have not been compromised.
+The action script author must protect users from these actions and ensure that downloads and their checksums are not been compromised.
 An end-to-end authentication mechanism resistant to man-in-the-middle attacks is the best defense.
-When authoring a dynamic download action it is critical to craft the action so that it authenticates information before using it, typically by using a plug-in as described above.
+When authoring a dynamic download action, it is critical to craft the action so that it authenticates information before using it, typically by using a plug-in as described above.
-It is also wise to explicitly identify those steps in the action script that perform this authentication so that users of your action can audit the mechanism before deciding to trust it.
+It is also a good practice to explicitly identify those steps in the action script that perform this authentication so that users of your action can audit the mechanism before deciding to trust it.